freedom7341/G-standards/contributing.md

 Where you would describe some fundamental steps on how to build a vehicle body.

-### 3. Standards must be written in a step-by-step style.
+### 3. Standards must be written in a step-by-step style with numbering.
-Example of a bad standard:
+Example of a bad standard:<br>
+*To make a setang, simply get this E2 (E2 code) and spawn a gate, then ballsocket your wheels to the setang and ballsocket setang to wheels.*

+Example of a good standard:<br>
+*1. Create an E2 gate by using this E2 code (E2 code).*
+*2. Wire the "Baseplate:entity" of E2 to your baseplate.*
+*3. Make sure your wheels, baseplate and E2 are aligned to the world.*
+*4. Configure the "ballsocket-advanced" tool to have these values: (values).*
+*5. ...